Eating lunch with Caleb Gattegno: a lesson in eating with quiet and focus

 Such a moment happened when I was eating lunch with Caleb Gattegno (about 1986).

 Dr. Gattegno and I sat across from each other in a small room away from the classrooms.
-I eagerly set out my sandwich and drink on a place mat.
+I eagerly placed my sandwich and drink on a place mat.
 He had a simple bowl of vegetables.
 He sat quietly.
-I took a bite of my sandwich, chewed a couple times, and then asked a question to engage conversation.
-I can't remember what I asked and it doesn't matter.
+I took a bite of my sandwich, chewed a couple times, and then asked a question to engage in conversation.
+I can't remember what I asked, and it doesn't matter.

 Gattegno listened to my question, paused, and then kindly and gently said, "Susan, I'm going to chew my food and focus on digesting it."
 Then he did as he said.

-We sat together quietly for about a half hour chewing, looking at each other, smiling every once in a while.
-I began to practice for the first time a focus on being present in the activity of eating.
+We sat together quietly for about a half hour, chewing, looking at each other, and smiling every once in a while.
+I began to practice for the first time being present in the activity of eating.

-I am learning how to stay still, to observe, to be with what it is I am doing (not multi-tasking) for the good of my life, and especially for the good of the learning experiences I share with children.
+I am learning how to stay still, to observe, to be with what it is I am doing for the good of my life, and especially for the good of the children and the learning experiences I share with them.